Skip to main content

 How can my organization become an SFSP sponsor?

-Who can be an SFSP Sponsor?
+Who can be an SFSP sponsor?

 Eligible SFSP sponsors include public or private nonprofit school food authorities (SFA); public or private nonprofit colleges or universities; public or private nonprofit residential summer camps; units of local, county, municipal, state, or federal governments; or any other type of tax-exempt private nonprofit organizations.
 Special rules apply to private nonprofit organizations.
 Private nonprofit sponsors must be tax-exempt under Section 501(c) of the Internal Revenue Code (IRS) of 1986.

-Faith-based organizations must meet the eligibility standards as described in the following questions.
+All organizations, regardless of sponsor type, must meet the eligibility standards as described in the following questions.

 What are some basic eligibility requirements for becoming an SFSP sponsor?